 The Normans

-After the dramatic events of 1066, Lancaster burst onto the stage as a key gateway to England’s north-west.
-The Normans wasted no time stamping their authority, raising Lancaster Castle on the very bones of the old Roman fort.
-At first, it was a humble timber stronghold, but by around 1170, it had transformed into a formidable stone fortress crowned with its mighty keep.
+After the Battle of Hastings in1066, Lancaster became a key gateway to England’s north-west.
+The Normans wasted no time stamping their authority, raising Lancaster Castle on the bones of the old Roman fort.
+At first, it was a timber stronghold, but by around 1170, it had transformed into a formidable stone fortress with a mighty keep.
 More than just a military bastion, the castle became a proud symbol of Norman power: commanding trade routes and keeping the region firmly under their grip.
 Over the centuries, it evolved into the beating heart of local governance and justice, shaping Lancaster’s destiny for generations.

-Enter Roger de Poitou, a Norman powerhouse and one of the architects of Lancaster’s medieval story.
-Gifted vast lands in Lancashire by William the Conqueror himself, Roger carved out his dominion and oversaw the creation of Lancaster Castle on that ancient Roman site.
-His influence stretched far and wide, fortifying strongholds and securing Norman rule across the north-west.
+Roger de Poitou's influence stretched far and wide, fortifying strongholds and securing Norman rule across the north-west.
 Though his fortunes eventually waned, Roger’s legacy remains etched in history as a founding figure of Lancaster’s Norman era: a man whose ambition helped define the region’s future.

 Lancaster's Charter

-It’s 1193, and King Richard I grants the town its very first royal charter, a game-changer that sets Lancaster on a path to prosperity.
+In 1193 King Richard I granted the town its very first royal charter, a game-changer that set Lancaster on a path to prosperity.
 With this charter came exciting privileges: the right to host a weekly market and an annual fair.
-Suddenly, Lancaster becomes a magnet for merchants, traders, and bustling crowds from all around the region.
+Suddenly, Lancaster became a magnet for merchants, traders, and bustling crowds from all around the region.
 These lively gatherings didn’t just boost trade, they transformed Lancaster into a thriving hub of commerce and community.
 Over time, these rights gave the town more independence and prestige, paving the way for Lancaster to grow into a self-governing borough with real clout.

 The Legacy of John o’ Gaunt